Federal Benefits (FEDVIP) Open Season 2023

 Rights And Responsibilities Under FEDVIP

-Enrollees should know FEDVIP plans continue automatically every year unless you opt to cancel it during open season.
+Enrollees should know FEDVIP plans continue automatically every year unless they opt to cancel it during the open season.
 You must take action to cancel your membership either online at the official site (BENEFEDS.com) or by telephone.
 If you do not act to cancel, your coverage will continue.
+This policy was in effect at press time–when in doubt, ask a representative what the current policy is at application time.

 Changing your benefits outside of open season is, according to the FEDVIP official site, hard to do, with “extremely limited” opportunities to do so.
 FEDVIP does NOT allow you to cancel or change your coverage due to financial hardship.